Mortgage Broker Business Plan

 - Streamlined onboarding processes for customers

 As far as processing deals go, document collection software has changed the mortgage business immensely.

 Rather than your staff having to chase clients for documents and collate materials by hand, these systems can automate the entire process from end-to-end.
 Some common ones include:

 - FileInvite requests documents from clients, sends reminders and saves it all to the cloud.

 - Bank Statements allows you to retrieve bank statement data quickly and securely.

 - CashDeck provides both instant retrieval of bank statements as well as expense analysis.

 - Evernote records and shares notes from various devices.

 - Google Drive allows access to, and the ability to edit your documents stored in the cloud.

-How to Market Your Mortgage Business
+6. Marketing Your Mortgage Business

 It probably seems obvious but if you don’t market your business, you won’t succeed.
 You might have the best game in the business but that means nothing if potential customers don’t know about you.